XiaomiFirmwareUpdater/xmfirmwareupdater.github.io/_posts/2019-1-27-Moving to new domain!.md

 categories: Updates
 ---

 Here's the first step of our 2019 plan, we finally moved to a new .com domain.
-Welcome to [Xiaomifirmwareupdater.com](https://xiaomifirmwareupdater.com)!
+Welcome to [xmfirmwareupdater.com](https://xmfirmwareupdater.com)!

 Also, the website have been updated to v.0.3.0.
 This update adds:
 * About the project and team members page.
 * New contact us page.
 * MIUI downloads pages show codename now.
-* All XiaomiFirmwareUpdater projects pages.
+* All XMFirmwareUpdater projects pages.
 * New blog!

-If you have any suggestions, don't hesitate to [contact us](https://xiaomifirmwareupdater.com/contact-us/)!
+If you have any suggestions, don't hesitate to [contact us](https://xmfirmwareupdater.com/contact-us/)!